 Responsive means that your landing page automatically detects your prospect’s screen size and adjusts its layout and content accordingly.

-Which is great since you don’t have to create multiple versions of the same page for different devices.
+This is great since you don’t have to create multiple versions of the same page for different devices.

 This simple move can dramatically increase your sales.
 As happened for a whopping 62% of companies in 2019.

-Enhance your visitors’experience and push users down your funnel with landing pages that fit their screen.
+Enhance your visitor’s experience and push users down your funnel with landing pages that fit their screen.

 Is that too much to ask?
 No. For example, Moosend lets you adjust your landing page content simply by switching from desktop to mobile view.